MorganWade/DTP-GC-Project/README.md

 # # Exploring GC-biased mutation across the metazoa

-Code & documentation for the Dark Gene Brigade's DTP Michaelmas 2019 Bioninformatics Hackathon project: Exploring GC-biased mutation across the metazoa.
+Code & documentation for the Dark Gene Brigade's DTP Michaelmas 2019 Bioinformatics Hackathon project: Exploring GC-biased mutation across the metazoa.
 Project members: Jack Gordon, Jacques Bouvier, Joe Morford, Morgan Wade, Ryan Carter, Sam Caygill.

 Aim: Build a tool which is able to 1) Identify GC rich genes in a reference genome, 2) Search for these genes in a species of interest.

 Approach: 1) Python programme to identify GC rich genes, 2) BLAST analysis to search for genes in genome of interest

+Background:

+GC rich genes are more likely to be missing from genome assemblies.
+This is a well-known phenomena in many bird and honey bee species where only recently have scientists been able to produce assemblies containing these GC-rich genes.
+However, the same is true in gerbils - specifically the Fat Sand Rat, Psammomys obesus, which is known to have unusually high GC content around the ParaHox Gene cluster (Hargreaves et al, 2017).

+About the project:
+This is a set of code which searches a reference species' cDNA genome for genes which have a high GC content (defined as GC content > 0.750) then uses these sequencces as queries against the species of interest genome assembly to see if these high GC content regions have been conserved across the species.
+In our case, we did our project comparing the well-studied and well-sequenced Rat (Rattus norvegicus) against the comparatively poorly-studied Fat Sand Rat (Psammomys obesus).

 ## Getting Started